 Python is an interpreted programming language.
-It is used to generate some source files, documenation, and other tasks.
-Python 2.5 or later (including Python 3) should work fine and Python 3 is recommended.
-It may be required in the future.
+It is used to generate some source files, documentation, testing and other tasks.
+Python 3.4 and later is required.
+Python 2.7 is no longer supported.

 Python is either included or available as a package on most UNIX-like platforms.
 Windows packages and source are available at https://python.org/download/.
 The Cygwin Python package is not recommended since /usr/bin/python is a symbolic link, which causes confusion outside Cygwin.